AdobeDocs/campaign-web.pt-BR/help/v8/workflows/channel-activities.md

 When linked to a scheduler, you can define recurring emails.-->

-Os recipients do email são definidos no sentido upstream da atividade, no mesmo workflow, por meio de uma atividade de direcionamento de público-alvo.
+Os destinatários de email são definidos no sentido upstream da atividade, no mesmo fluxo de trabalho, por meio de uma atividade de direcionamento de Público-alvo.

 <!--The message preparation is triggered according to the workflow execution parameters.
 From the message dashboard, you can select whether to request or not a manual confirmation to send the message (required by default).
 You can start the workflow manually or place a scheduler activity in the workflow to automate execution.-->